JJC Meeting Documents

 Persons interested in becoming a Commissioner can call 408-278-5993 for more information.
 Click the links below for the application forms, which can be completed online and then printed.
 (At the end of each form are instructions on where to submit three copies of the signed form.)

 Regular meetings of the Juvenile Justice Commission take place on the first Tuesday of each month beginning at 12:15 pm.
 Click to open the current public meeting schedule .
-Note: Water problems persist in the lab building and water will not be available for drinking or washing at the February meeting.

 The meetings are normally held at: